kelbyers/rdiff-go/README.md

-librsync-go
+rdiff-go
 =========

-librsync-go is a reimplementation of [librsync](https://github.com/librsync/librsync) in Go.
+rdiff-go is a reimplementation of [librsync](https://github.com/librsync/librsync)'s rdiff tool in Go.

 Installing
 ----------